0xFrian/solidity-journey/README.md

 PRIVATE_KEY= . . .
 ```

-<h3 style="color: #EBCB8B">Step 4 - Compile and deploy contracts</h4>
+### Step 4 - Compile and deploy contracts

-Finally, we have all that we need to run the JavaScript files and deploy our smart contracts!
+Finally, we have all that we need to run the **JavaScript** files and deploy our smart contracts!

-Let's try deploying the HelloWorld contract onto our local Hardhat chain.
+To check if everythign works, let's try deploying the **HelloWorld** contract onto our **local Hardhat chain**.

 ##### Note: we are still in the root directory of this repository.